Macrometacorp/docs/docs/collections/documents/geospatial/tutorial.md

 // Variables - DB
 const globalUrl = "https://gdn.paas.macrometa.io";

-// Create a authenticated instance with token or API key
+// Create an authenticated instance with token or API key
 // const client = new jsc8({ url: globalUrl, token: "XXXX", fabricName: '_system' });
 // Step 1: Open connection to GDN.
 You will be routed to the closest region. console.log(`\n1.
 Connect to federation: ${globalUrl}`);